abiswas-odu/Disco/README.md

 ```
 Use `./runOmega3.sh -h` for help information.

-* MPI Version: This version of the assembler should be used if you are going to run the assembler with MPI support on a cluster.
+* __MPI Version:__ This version of the assembler should be used if you are going to run the assembler with MPI support on a cluster.
 The run script to invoke the assembler depends on the cluster management and job scheduling system.

-	1. If you have ORTE i.e. "mpirun" is avilable, invoke the assembler using the run script `runOmega3-MPI.sh`.
+	1. If you have ORTE i.e. __mpirun__ is avilable, invoke the assembler using the run script `runOmega3-MPI.sh`.
-	2. If you have SLRUM i.e. "srun" is available, invoke the assembler using the run script `runOmega3-MPI-SLRUM.sh`.
+	2. If you have SLRUM i.e. __srun__ is available, invoke the assembler using the run script `runOmega3-MPI-SLRUM.sh`.
-	3. If you have ALPS i.e. "aprun" is available, invoke the assembler using the run script `runOmega3-MPI-ALPS.sh`.
+	3. If you have ALPS i.e. __aprun__ is available, invoke the assembler using the run script `runOmega3-MPI-ALPS.sh`.

 For the basic MPI version make sure the RAM on the nodes is more than the disk space size of the reads.
 If you have a large dataset, then use the Remote Memory Access (RMA) version.
 The RMA version of the assembler will equally distribute about 70% of the memory usage across all the MPI nodes.
 The quick start commands are:
 ```